edisonslightbulbs/TFOD-model-training/model-training/README.md

 └── scripts
 ```

-Now that that is out of the way - the project houses three notebooks that build on each other.
+Now that that's out of the way - the project houses three notebooks that build on each other.
 The notebooks are self-documnting and should be reviewed in the order:

 1.  [train.ipynb](./train.ipynb)
 2.  [export.ipynb](./export.ipynb)e